 This is not the case.
 While it is true that many first time applicants for disability benefits are denied, this does not necessarily mean that you will be.

 When it comes to paperwork or documentation, you’ll find that your disability lawyer is an invaluable asset to have.
-A Social Security Disability lawyer understands the system and is in a position to guide and help you through the process of filing the application/appeal forms.
+A Social Security attorney understands the system and is in a position to guide and help you through the process of filing the application/appeal forms.

-Your choice of attorney can make or break your case.
+Your choice of a Social Security attorney can make or break your case.
 Social Security Disability cases are important not just to you, but for your family and dependents as well.
 Therefore, your choice of Social Security lawyer can be a potentially life changing decision.